RFK Jr.’s impending exit is the first good news for Trump in a month

 Mr. Kennedy’s support has been slowly eroding from a high of around 15% in national surveys.
 He was polling at 8% in mid-July and is down to 4% now, according to the New York Times’ polling average.
 The majority of those still supporting Mr. Kennedy now are more likely to back Mr. Trump than Ms. Harris if he leaves the race.
 That could make a big difference in a presidential election that polls currently show is a coin flip.

 Mr. Kennedy came into the race with some big assets.
 First and foremost, his legendary name helped draw interest and press curiosity.
 He’d long been a popular environmentalist; later he became a more controversial figure due to his vocal public skepticism of vaccines.
-His anti-establishment stance attracted many voters who’d grown distrustful of institutions, particularly in the wake of the COVID-19 pandemic.
+His antiestablishment stance attracted many voters who’d grown distrustful of institutions, particularly in the wake of the COVID-19 pandemic.

-Who RFK Jr. supporters might vote for now
+Whom RFK Jr. supporters might vote for now

 Not all of Mr. Kennedy’s supporters would be keen to vote for Mr. Trump, despite a possible endorsement.